swd1tn002/slack-guest-registration/README.md

 ## Command line usage

 To use the Azure functions command line tools, install the tools with NPM.
-Note that as of writing the most recent build of `azure-functions-core-tools` crashed when publishing, while the older version `2.7.1575` works properly:
+Note that as of writing the most recent build 2.7.2254 of `azure-functions-core-tools` crashed when publishing to Azure, while the older version `2.7.1575` works properly ([see discussion](https://stackoverflow.com/a/60322244)):

 ```
 > npm install -g azure-functions-core-tools@2.7.1575